herruzo99/stream-analyzer/README.md

 # Exhaustive Stream Analyzer

+> **Work in Progress**: This project is under active development.
+Features may change, and documentation might be incomplete.
+Issues may exists.

 An advanced, browser-based tool for analyzing and comparing DASH & HLS streaming media manifests and segments.
 This tool provides deep inspection capabilities, compliance checking, and side-by-side comparisons to aid in debugging and validation of streaming content.

+> **Note**: This project was co-developed by a large language model (LLM) to accelerate design, implementation, and documentation.
+Issues may exists

 ![Screenshot of the analyzer UI](https://via.placeholder.com/800x450.png?text=UI+Screenshot+Here)